Home

 while they are sick.

-Add water to make it more liquidy if it is too hard to squeeze out of the syringe, then draw it up into a syringe.
+Add water to make the food more liquidy if it is too hard to squeeze out of the syringe, then draw it up into a syringe.

 You don't usually need too much water, add a little and see how it is; you